minddust/bootstrap-progressbar/README.md

 > __Note__: this version replaces the not official supported `aria-valuetransitionsgoal` with `data-transitionsgoal` which may affect (or brick) your progressbars.

 > __Note__: Bootstrap's [low percentage styles](http://getbootstrap.com/components/#progress-low-percentages) (introduced in 3.2.0) causes flickering under some circumstances (e.g. slow transitions).
-To preserve correct progressbar functionality + appearance this bs feature is reverted in v0.8.3.
+To preserve correct progressbar functionality + appearance this bs feature is reverted in v0.8.3. (and reverted by bootstrap in 3.3.0)

 > __Note__: Stacked progressbars are not supported by now.